judeclark19/v-cell/README.md

 **Link to deployed app: [https://react-solitaire-5be2a31a8c87.herokuapp.com/](https://react-solitaire-5be2a31a8c87.herokuapp.com/)**

-## Current bugs
+## Current bugs - need more replication data

-- [x] Kings can go on top of anything!!
 - [] Double click to foundation sometimes sends to wrong suit
-- [x] Sometimes the hand loses a spot or maybe just gets shrunk to 0
-- [] columns can only be max height 19 so limit the height of the tableau accordingly
+- [] Autocomplete sometimes turns on too soon

 ## Todo list